sourdough bread recipe for beginners

 Once the set is complete, cover the bowl again with plastic wrap and return it to its warm place.

-We will repeat these sets of turns six times every 30 minutes total (see the sample schedule in the recipe for an example on timing), then let the dough rest covered without any turns for another 1 hour 30 minutes.
+Step 8: We will repeat these sets of turns six times at 30 minute intervals (see the sample baking schedule in the next section for an example on timing), then let the dough rest covered without any turns for another 1 hour 30 minutes.
 This means bulk fermentation in total takes approximately 4 hours 30 minutes.

-At the end of bulk fermentation, your dough should be strong, grown in size anywhere from 20 to 50 percent and have a few gas bubbles sprinkled throughout.
+At the end of bulk fermentation, your dough should be strong, and have grown in size anywhere from 20 to 50 percent and have a few gas bubbles sprinkled throughout.
 This is good news!

-Cover each piece of dough with a bowl and let them rest on the counter untouched for 30 minutes.
+Step 11: (Bench Rest) Cover each piece of dough with a bowl, towel or plastic wrap and let them rest on the counter untouched for 30 minutes.

-Gently transfer each piece of dough, seam side-UP, to a prepared basket/bowl.
+Step 14: Gently transfer each piece of dough, seam-side up, to a prepared basket/bowl.
 Sometimes, if I feel the dough is really slack, I’ll gently pinch the edges of the dough into the center once it is in its basket to help it maintain its shape.
-Cover each bowl with a plastic bag, then seal with a clip, rubber band, etc. to avoid as much refrigerator air flow as possible.
+Cover each bowl with a plastic bag or plastic wrap, then seal with a clip, rubber band, etc. to avoid as much refrigerator air flow as possible.

-Let the dough sit in the bags at room temperature for about 20 minutes, then transfer to the fridge for an overnight proof, approximately 15-16 hours.
+Step 15: Let the dough sit, covered, at room temperature for about 20 minutes, then transfer to the fridge for an overnight proof, approximately 15-16 hours.

-When the oven is fully preheated, remove one piece of dough from the fridge.
-Place a sheet of parchment paper on top of the basket.
+Step 17: When the oven is fully preheated, remove one piece of dough from the fridge.
+Place a piece of parchment paper on top of the basket.
 Top the parchment with a cutting board.
 Gently but quickly invert the basket with the cutting board so the dough lands on the parchment paper on the cutting board.
 Remove the basket.
+You can use your fingers to gently release it if needed.

-Use a bread lame to score the top of the loaf.
-You want to score straight into the loaf about a quarter-inch deep, and do enough scoring to allow for steam to escape from the dough and for the oven spring to occur (basically, you don’t want the dough to tear unattractively in the oven as it expands).
+Step 18: Use a bread lame, razor blade, or really sharp knife to score the top of the loaf.
+You want to score into the loaf about a half-inch deep, on an angle (or straight).
+Score the dough in several places to allow steam to escape from the dough and for the oven spring to occur.
 Feel free to get creative here, or keep it simple!
 A box cut is always a good beginner choice.

 Here’s a tip I learned from Laura of A Beautiful Plate: to avoid the parchment paper from crinkling inside the combo cooker/Dutch oven, thereby sometimes giving the bread a weird shape, cut the paper around the dough leaving two “handles” that can poke out of the sides of the cooker in the oven.
 This helps to transfer the dough to and from the cooker.